The Nicehash Hack 2017

 The then CEO and CTO of Nicehash published a statement in a video just one day after the hack.
 In this video, the two people report on the incidents of the previous day and the statements made in the video alone left us with the feeling that this video and the hack of the previous day had been planned for a long time.

+A repayment would therefore have taken more than 10 years with the same profit as in 2017 if the Bitcoin price had not risen during these years.
 However, the repayments to customers were already completed in December 2020 and in December 2018, one year after the hack, 70% of the stolen bitcoins had already been repaid.

 Further suspicions arose for us from the circumstances already briefly described, such as the company takeover by the father of the company founder, who was not from the industry, the statements on the alleged course of the hack by the CEO and CTO of Nicehash and, last but not least, the previous history of the company founder and CTO.